From Full Dynamic to Pure Static: A Family of $GW$-Based Approximations: Results and Discussion

 \section{Results and Discussion}

 To evaluate the performance of the different schemes, we compute the inner- and outer-valence IPs for the molecular benchmark set reported in Ref.~\onlinecite{Marie_2024b}.
 This dataset gathers 58 valence IPs for small molecular systems, evaluated in the aug-cc-pVTZ basis.
 The resulting values are compared with (i) fully dynamical $GW$ results obtained within the complete 1h+1p reference space as defined in Eq.~\eqref{eq:e_super_matrix} (Table \ref{tab:IPwrtGW}), and (ii) theoretical best estimates (TBEs) extracted from Ref.~\onlinecite{Marie_2024b}, computed at the full configuration interaction (FCI) level (Table \ref{tab:IPwrtTBE}).
 For each case, the mean-absolute error (MAE), mean-signed error (MSE), and the absolute maximum error (Max) are reported.
-The raw data can be found in the \SupInf.
+The raw data can be found in the \SupInf. \titou{Unless otherwise stated, all calculations are performed within the one-shot $G_0W_0$ framework, i.e., without self-consistency.}

 From Table \ref{tab:IPwrtGW}, we see that the difference between the full dynamical 1h+1p treatment and the diagonal approximation [see Eq.~\eqref{eq:diagonal_approximation}] is found to be very small, with a MAE of \SI{0.015}{\eV}, a MSE of \SI{-0.007}{\eV}, and a maximum absolute error of \SI{0.118}{\eV}.
 These results confirm that the widely used diagonal approximation is well justified in this context.
 Note, however, that the current comparison is based on canonical Hartree--Fock orbitals, although similar findings have also been reported for other mean-field orbitals. \cite{Kaplan_2015} Restricting the reference space to 1h only [see Eq.~\eqref{eq:dyn_1h_sector}] proves to be an even more accurate approximation, yielding a systematic (though very small) underestimation of the IPs, with MAE and MSE values of \SI{-0.012}{\eV} relative to the 1h+1p treatment.